-In Year 7 and 8 pupils cover a range of interesting and challenging topics including Map Skills, Population, Weather & Climate, Rivers & Coasts, Development, and Ecosystems.
+In Year 7 pupils being their Geography careers at St. Matthew Academy with an Introduction to Geography, Map Skills, Population, and Weather & Climate.
+In Year 8 pupils cover a range of interesting, challenging and contemporary topics including Rivers, Development, Crime, Ecosystems, Coasts and Mapping Disease.
 Pupils will build upon their prior knowledge of geography as well as learning new topics.
 Pupils are assessed every half term to track and carefully monitor progress so that sets can be supported and challenged during the year.
 The Academy ranking exams for each Year Group are included in these assessments.

 Key Stage 4

-Year 9 begin in September with intermediate bridging courses; independent study skills, critical thinking and deeper knowledge are developed in order to allow pupils to progress to GCSE studies as smoothly as possible.
+Year 9 begins with intermediate bridging courses; independent study skills, critical thinking and deeper knowledge are developed in order to allow pupils to progress to GCSE studies as smoothly as possible.
 Year 9 then start the WJEC B Eduqas Geography course in January.

 In Years 10 and 11 pupils continue to follow the WJEC B Eduqas Geography specification.
 The qualification consists of written examination papers that focus on content specific Geographical knowledge, problem solving, and applied fieldwork theory.
 These are weighted at 40%, 30% and 30% respectively, and are all taken at the end of Year 11.
 Throughout Key Stage 4 the pupils will continue to be assessed on a regular basis and assessments will draw upon the exam skills and knowledge required for all three of the papers.
 The goal is not only for pupils to be successful in their final exams but to encourage pupils to take an interest in Geography beyond the classroom and to develop and use their acquired skills and abilities in a confident manner so that they can then use these skills in further education and everyday working life.